 Learn what to do if you see this error when you check online banking in QuickBooks Online or QuickBooks Self-Employed.

-If you see Error 108, don't worry.
-It means there's a message from your bank or credit card on their website.
+Don't worry if you see Error 108.
+It only means there's a message from your bank or credit card on their website.
 Messages, especially ones about updates, can block the connection to QuickBooks.

 Step 1: Review messages on your bank or credit card's website

 - Sign in to your bank or credit card's website.

 Important: These should be the same credentials you use to connect the account to QuickBooks.
 If you use something different, disconnect the account from QuickBooks and use the credentials for your bank's website to reconnect it.